esase/tiny-service-manager/README.md

 Differently speaking it's the one of the most important part in web applications, which stores and produces any kind of services for you (`controllers`, `services`, `utilities`, etc).

-Furthermore it follows to  a one of the `SOLID` principle (dependency injection or dependency inversion).
+Furthermore it follows to  a one of the [SOLID](https://en.wikipedia.org/wiki/SOLID). principle (dependency injection or dependency inversion).
 Which stands for - you should not create objects directly in other objects, because of some difficulties in unit testing and maintaining  of embedded classes.
 Lets check a look a couple of examples: